Home Buying Basics Advice For First Time Home Buyers

-Over 75% of borrowers of The Gustan Cho Team at Nationwide Mortgage & Realty LLC are folks who either got denied or are going through a stressful mortgage process with their original lender.
+Over 75% of borrowers of Gustan Cho Associates are folks who either got denied or are going through a stressful mortgage process with their original lender.
 Other borrowers are those who keep on getting their clear to close delayed.
-Again, these reasons are due to the mortgage loan originator not properly qualifying borrowers.
+Again, these reasons are due to the loan originator not properly qualifying borrowers.
 The more knowledgeable and confident a home buyer is, the overall mortgage process will not just go smoothly but the home loan will close on time.

 The Home Shopping Process

-Remember that the mortgage payment is not the only factor involved when making monthly payments on your home loan.
-You need to take account insurance, taxes, and private mortgage insurance, if applicable.
-You need to decided on how much you are able to afford on your new home.
-Keep in mind up-front expenses such as closing costs when you are calculating what you can spend.
-Use the online calculators at www.gustancho.com to determine how much house you can afford.
+Remember that the mortgage payment is not the only factor involved when making monthly payments on a home loan.
+Need to take into account insurance, taxes, and private mortgage insurance, if applicable.
+Need to decide on how much homeowners are able to afford on their new home.
+Keep in mind up-front expenses such as closing costs when you calculating what they can spend.
+Use the online calculators at www.gustancho.com to determine how much house they can afford.

 Real Estate Purchase Offer